onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

-LLMs are good at connecting known dots, not creating new dots They navigate - not create
+LLMs are good at connecting known dots, not creating new dots They navigate - not
+TODO not sure about this

 System fails at communicating why and how to care for others